rachelboy/NHSDataScience/README.md

 You can use TestConfig, rather than Config, to test on a subset of files (parameters in TestConfig should be changed appropriately for your system).

+Terminology:
+expenditures = nic = total amount spend during the month cost = nic/quantity = cost of one unit of the drug items = number of prescriptions quantity = number of pills/units